jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2l.md

-+++
+---
-title=  "Banks Increase National Wealth by Mobilizing Dead Stock" date=  2020-01-17 image=  "/covers/wn.jpg" description=  "The Division of Labour in Manufacturing Increases Productivity and Invention More than that in Agriculture" linkb=  "/research/smith/wealth-of-nations/book-2/chapter-2k" linkbtext=  "Chapter 2k" linkf=  "/research/smith/wealth-of-nations/book-2/chapter-2m" linkftext=  "Chapter 2m" heading=  "Chapter 2l" icon=  "/icons/smith.png"
+title: "Banks Increase National Wealth by Mobilizing Dead Stock"
-+++
+heading: "Chapter 2j of Book 2"
+date: 2020-01-17
+image: "/covers/wn.jpg"
+description: "The judicious operations of banking can increase a country’s industry, not by augmenting the country’s capital, but by rendering most of that capital productive"
+icon: "/icons/smith.png"
+---

 {{< s v="86" >}} The judicious operations of banking can increase a country’s industry, not by augmenting the country’s capital, but by rendering most of that capital productive.

 The money which a dealer keeps unemployed for answering occasional demands is dead stock.
-It produces nothing to him or to his country.
+- It produces nothing to him or to his country.

-The judicious operations of banking enable him to convert this dead stock into=
+The judicious operations of banking enable him to convert this dead stock into:
 - active and productive stock,
 - materials to work on,
 - tools to work with,